-The judge may grant the arrest but allow the execution only if the creditor provides for countersecurity.
-This is mainly because German law is rather strict on compensation for wrongful arrests.
-The counter-security should safeguard the ship-owners' claim for compensation and therefore the amount of such guarantee is not related to the creditor's claim but to the damage the ship owners may suffer by his ship being arrested.
-The actual amount is in the discretion of the judge, but the ship's charter-rate for the off-hire period may be a reasonable guideline.
+The reason that an order for counter-security may still be made is that German law is rather strict on compensation for wrongful arrests.
+The counter-security should safeguard the ship-owners' claim for compensation and therefore the amount of such guarantee is not related to the creditor's claim but to the damage the ship-owners may suffer due to his ship being arrested for a while.
+The actual amount is in the discretion of the judge, but as a general rule the ship's charter-rate for the off-hire period may be a reasonable guideline.
 A counter-security of the creditor will be ordered in cash or - if so requested in the application - may be given by a bank guarantee of a 1st class European bank.
 Therefore the creditors' bankers should be involved in due course before the application.